Jonathan2251/lbd/source/gpu.rst

   sample2d_inst $1, $2, $3 // $1: %sampler_2d, $2: %uv_2d, $3: %bias

-the corresponding 'Texture Unit 1' on gpu will be executing through binary metadata address of 'sampler uniform variable', x, for this example.
+the corresponding 'Texture Unit 1' on gpu will be executing through binary metadata address of 'sampler uniform variable', x, in this example.

-Since 'Texture Unit' is limited hardware accelerator on gpu, openGL providing api to user program for binding 'Texture Unit' to 'Sampler Variables' to doing load balance in using the 'Texture Unit'.
-With this mechanism, the compiled glsl binary is allowing to do load balance through openGL api without recompiling glsl.
+Since 'Texture Unit' is limited hardware accelerator on gpu, OpenGL providing api to user program for binding 'Texture Unit' to 'Sampler Variables' to doing load balance in using the 'Texture Unit'.
+With this mechanism, the compiled glsl binary is allowing to do load balance through OpenGL api without recompiling glsl.
 The glsl on-line compiling only be triggered at first time of running program.
 It is kept in cache and is executing directly after first time of compiling.
+Fast texture sampling is one of the key requirements for good GPU performance [#tpu]_.

 Even llvm intrinsic extended function providing an easy way to do code generation through llvm td (Target Description) file written,